Alternative Therapies, Spirituality & Mysticism

 Intentional induction of an altered mindstate is a practice pursued by only a few, but we are all subject to unintentional altered states every night when we close our eyes.
 Dreams come whether we want them to or not (remembering them is another story), and the human species learned early on to pay attention to the often random-seeming wanderings of our minds at night.
 The Bible is full of prophetic dreams, and in February 1994 Mark Ian Barasch described his own experiences accessing useful information via the dream-state, when he suffered persistent nightmares about a growth in his neck before he was diagnosed with an extremely early stage of thyroid cancer (and subsequently cured).
 Amie Tullius wrote a lyrically beautiful piece in November 2010 on the occasion of the publication of Carl Jung’s infamous Red Book, a journal in which he kept all of his dreams and other mental wanderings for many years.
 Jung’s startling explorations into his own subconscious are both beautiful and menacing, just as our own dreams often are.
 His realization that there are things in the psyche that are not produced by human action and that appear to have their own lives neatly parallels the shamanic experience of the universe.

 Marilyn Brakensiek wrote about another drug-free and uncontrolled altered state, the Near-Death Experience (NDE), in the Summer issue of 1984, noting that cancer patients who had experienced clinical LSD sessions before the drug was banned and who subsequently experienced an NDE found the two states “indistinguishable” from each other.
 Not many people know that LSD-assisted psychotherapy was performed in several countries during the 1950s and 1960s, and that the beginnings of a tantalizingly rich knowledge base was gained through this work during the years before prohibition.
 The Multidisciplinary Association for Psychedelic Studies (MAPS) began carrying the torch for this research at its founding in 1986.
-The “psychedelic renaissance” fostered by this nonprofit came to flower at their first conference in April of 2010, which Trisha MacMillan covered in the May issue.
+The “psychedelic renaissance” fostered by this nonprofit came to flower at their first conference in April of 2010, which Trisha MacMillan covered in an article under the same title the May 2010 issue.
 MAPS has paved the way for and sponsored FDA-approved studies using psilocybin (the active ingredient in magic mushrooms) to treat end-of-life anxiety and MDMA (Ecstasy) to treat Post-Traumatic Stress Disorder in the US.
 CATALYST ran an extremely forward-looking article a decade prior to this in 2000, when Erin Geesaman reviewed known facts about MDMA (The Truth About Ecstasy) and found it to be not nearly as abominable as the media hype at the time would indicate.
 Several of the people she interviewed expressed that they had found some peace and psychological healing through ceremonialized use of the drug.
 These anecdotes have been validated by the much more recent research showing that clinical use of MDMA in directed therapeutic settings can dramatically reduce trauma.

 MAPS-sponsored studies using MDMA, psilocybin, and LSD to treat a number of mental issues are also being performed in other countries worldwide, and the knowledge that we stand to gain from this research is invaluable.
 Greta deJong attended the December 2011 MAPS conference and wrote of her experiences there for her editorial column in the January 2012 issue.